-Before you are invited for any interview, you should always check the resume properly and thoroughly.
-A lot of people tend to make mistakes while creating a resume because of which they kill their chances of landing a job.
+Before you are invited for an interview, you should always check the CV properly and thoroughly.
+A lot of people tend to make CV mistakes while creating a resume because of which they kill their chances of landing a job.
 But don’t let yourself fall in the same situation.

-Don’t Make These Mistakes When Writing a Resume:
+Don’t Make These CV Mistakes When Writing a Resume:

 1. Spelling mistakes and errors: